TeamPerie/CellBarcodeSim/README.md

 The parameters:

--   `barcode_library_file`: the location of barcode frequency list.
-We sample the list to have the barcode used for labeling.
-A barcode library file is necessary.
+- `barcode_library_file`: The location of the barcode frequency list.
+This parameter is necessary and has no default value.
+We sample the list to have the barcode for labeling.
 Please refer to the sections above to know how to prepare it.
 - `clone_size_dist`: clone size distribution, it can be `uniform` or `lognormal`.
-The `clone_size_dist_par` should match the this parameter's value (see more detail in below).
+The `clone_size_dist_par` should match the chosen model (see more detail below).
--   `clone_n`: Number of progenitors, default 300.
+- `clone_n`: Number of labeled cells (progenitors) at initiation, default 300.
 - `clone_size_dist_par`: a list.
-When `clone_size_dist` is `uniform`, the list should contain two item `size_max` and `size_min`, when `clone_size_dist` is `lognormal`, the list should contain `size_mean` - log mean and `size_variant` - log sd.
+If `uniform` clone size distribution is chosen, the list should contain two items `size_max` and `size_min` for the range of the uniform distribution.
+If `lognormal` is chosen, the list should contain `size_mean` which is log mean, and `size_variant` which is log sd.
 - `cycle`: PCR cycle number.
-Because the nature of the exponential sequence of PCR process, the run time and output file size increase will increase exponentially with the `cycle` value.
+The run time and output file size increase will increase exponentially with the `cycle` value, because of the exponential nature of PCR amplification.
--   `efficiency`: PCR efficiency with default value 0.705.
+- `efficiency`: PCR efficiency with a default value of 0.705 for each cycle.
--   `error`: PCR error per base with default 1e-6.
+- `error`: PCR error per base with a default value of $10^{-6}$.
--   `pcr_read_per_cell`: Reads number needed for sequence, how much per progeny cell.
+- `pcr_read_per_cell`: Expacted sequencing reads per each progeny cell.
 - `output_prefix`: Output prefix.
--   `ngs_profile`: NGS profile, this option will be transmit to ART sequencing simulator.
-The building profile is, "MSv1", "HS20" etc. For more detail, please check the ART simulator.
+- `ngs_profile`: NGS profile, this option will be transmitted to ART sequencing simulator.
+The building profile is, "MSv1", "HS20" etc.
+For more detail, please check the ART simulator.
 - `reads_length`: The NGS sequencing reads length.
-It should be shorter than the PCR results.
-Otherwise there will be an error.
-In that case, you can add `top_seq` or `bottom_seq` to increase the PCR results.
+**It should be shorter than the PCR results.**
+You can use `top_seq` or `bottom_seq` (described below) to add the constant sequences to increase the PCR sequence length.
 - `is_replicate`: Generate technical replicates or not.
-The technical replicates will generate by dividing the progeny cells into two sample and do the PCR for each of them.
-The two sequencing output will be labeled by pendix `_2` of the output file.
+The technical replicates will generate by dividing the progeny cells into two samples and do the PCR for each.
+The sequencing data will be labeled by pending `_2` to label the replicate.
--   `top_seq`: Add 5 end constant sequences to the barcodes for sequencing simulation.
+- `top_seq`: Add constant sequences to the left (5') of the PCR result.
--   `bottom_seq`: Add 3 end constant sequences to the barcodes sequencing simulation.
+- `bottom_seq`: Add constant sequences to the right (3') of the PCR result.
--   `sequence_trunk`: To make the barocde sequence short by choosing the first n base, default 10.
+- `sequence_trunk`: Substring the barcode sequence by choosing the first n base, default 10.
+If the value is bigger than the barcode length, the barcode sequence will not be truncated.
--   `art_bin`: the executable ART simulator location.
-The default is "./lib/art_bin_MountRainier/art_illumina".
+- `art_bin`: The executable ART simulator location.
+The default is `./lib/art_bin_MountRainier/art_illumina`.

 ### UMI sequencing simulation

-Similarly we can simulate the UMI sequencing result with function `simulate_main_umi()`.
+We can simulate the UMI sequencing result with the function `simulate_main_umi(`)`.

-Following shows all the parameters and default values.

 ```R
 simulate_main_umi(